 A spinal cord injury lawyer helps clients who suffer catastrophic injuries—specifically damage to the spinal cord—pursue justice and secure compensation for their pain, suffering, and financial losses.
 Since 1972, Jacoby & Meyers has represented clients whose injuries were caused by another party’s negligence.

-By working with an experienced spinal cord injury attorney, you significantly increase your chances of receiving proper medical care without overwhelming bills and obtaining the maximum settlement available for your case.
+By working with an experienced spinal cord injury attorney, you may improve your ability to coordinate medical care and pursue compensation supported by the facts of your case.

 If you or a loved one has suffered a spinal cord injury, call Jacoby & Meyers today for a free consultation.
-Our dedicated personal injury attorneys are ready to fight for your rights and help you move forward on the best possible path.
+Our dedicated personal injury attorneys are available to discuss your rights and legal options.

 What is a Spinal Cord Injury?